rodoqui17/carbontrade/README.md

 Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).
+To know more about its features, check out our gitbook [website](https://scaffoldeth.io).

 ## Contributing to Scaffold-ETH 2